 I’ve written at length about this uber-important aspect of Swindon’s history in my first book, Secret Swindon.
 For obvious reasons I’m not sharing the whole thing!

-But what follows are a few extracts to illustrate how Swindon and its Medical Fund Society became – if not the blueprint – then definitely the crucible of the NHS.
+But what follows are a few extracts to illustrate how Swindon and its Medical Fund Society became the crucible, the blueprint even, of the NHS.

 ‘Railway growth was now at its height.
 The uniform housing of the Railway Village was underway.
 But it couldn’t keep pace with the influx of workers arriving to the developing town.